Never in our history have we seen so much anxiety and depression, suicide and substance abuse. Why? What has changed?

 Purposeful learning leads to awareness.
 As children, we are sponges.
 Endlessly curious, open to possibilities, eager to take it all in.
 The happiest, most productive people nurture and feed their inner spark to learn and grow.
 Because of this they are never bored, no matter their environment.

 In centuries past, education and learning were highly valued and respected.
 What happens to our emotional health when we spend more time consuming mental cotton candy than in searching for profound insight?
 We are seeing the answer.

 Traveling, reading, going to conferences, hiring a coach or counselor, trying new experiences and learning new skills are solid ways to kickstart insight and fire up your life.

+We are wired for struggle.
 We crave it.
 So much so, that when life is too easy we are miserable.
 Without realizing it, we subconsciously create chaos and drama, especially relationship and financial drama, as an outlet simply to feel alive.
 Our biological need for this is real.
 Channeling it into something constructive is the key.
 Incredible fulfillment comes from accepting challenge and experiencing struggle.
 The pain you feel from doing something hard makes you feel alive.
 Pushing past our limits for a solid purpose is a rush like no other.